-AREA TOTA candidate engages in regularly
+candidate engages in regularly

+AREA TOTA L:/16

-AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) IV.
+AREA ELEMENT Imagisfactory (0) Catisfactory (1) Eventional (2)

+IV.
 Program Evaluation and Feedback 1.
 Strengths and Improvements Candidate failed to provide at least two areas of strength and two areas for improvement for the doctoral program.
-Candidate provided at least two areas of strength and two areas for improvement for the doctoral program.
-Candidate provided more than two areas of strength and more than two areas for improvement for the doctoral program.
-AREA TOTAL:/ 2 TOTAL CUMULATIVE SCORE:/ 29
+Satisfactory (1) Candidate provided at least two areas of strength and two areas for improvement for the doctoral program.
+Exceptional (2) Candidate provided more than two areas of strength and more than two areas for improvement for the doctoral program.

+AREA TOTA AL:/2

+TOTAL CUM IULATIVE SCORE: / 29

-DISCIPLINE SPECIFIC KNOWLEDGE COURSES
+DISCIPLINES SPECIFIC KNOWLE DGE COURSES

 Course Name Grade Obtained Mark X if course was retaken

 PSY 8147 - Theories of Measurement

-PSY 8225 - Social Aspects of Behavior
+PSY 8225 - Social A spects of Behavior

-I have received feedback on my progress in the program as well as in the attainment of the requisite profession-wide competencies.
+I have received feed profession-wide con ess in the program as well as in the attain ment of the requisite

+Candidate Signatur re Date

+m should be provide ument for their reco the program office

+Faculty Signature